Azure-Samples/event-hubs-dotnet-user-notifications/readme.md

 There are three sections of App.config you will need to change - to specify the Event Hub to monitor, to specify the method by which the messages will be sent, and to specify the sender and recipients of the messages.

 ## Step 1: Specifying the Event Hub to Monitor ##
-The code in the [AppToNotifyUsers](https://github.com/Azure/connectthedots/tree/master/Azure/AppToNotifyUsers) solution creates an Azure Cloud Service (worker role) that monitors an event hub identified by a URL you list a config file, App.config, together with the Shared Key that grants you access.
+The code in AppToNotifyUsers creates an Azure Cloud Service (worker role) that monitors an event hub identified by a URL you list a config file, App.config, together with the Shared Key that grants you access.
 The strings in App.config that needs to be modified are the following:
 ```
 <add key="Microsoft.ServiceBus.EventHubToMonitor" value="[event hub name]" />
 <add key="Microsoft.ServiceBus.EventHubConnectionString" value="[event hub connection string]" />